Jumpscale/g8cockpit/docs/jscockpit/getting_started.md

 This will happen in 6 steps:
 - Step 1: Create a new AYS repository
-- Step 2: Create a blueprint
+- Step 2: Create a blueprint for deploying a virtual datacenter
 - Step 3: Execute the blueprint, which will create the required service instances
-- Step 4: Make sure the service instance are created
+- Step 4: Make sure the service instances are created, and ready to install (step 6)
-- Step 5: Simulate installation of the created services instances
+- Step 5: Simulate the installation of the service instances as created from the blueprint
 - Step 6: Install the service instances as created by executing the blueprint (step 3)